UK's Liz Truss still favours tax cuts over direct support on energy bills | Politics

 - United Kingdom

-Liz Truss, the frontrunner in the race to replace Boris Johnson as British Prime Minister, said on Tuesday she still favoured tax cuts to grow the economy instead of providing direct support to households facing unprecedented rises in energy bills.
+Liz Truss, a frontrunner in the race to replace Boris Johnson as British prime minister, said on Tuesday she still favored tax cuts to grow the economy instead of providing direct support to households facing unprecedented rises in energy bills.

-Charities, business groups and politicians have called on Truss and her rival, former finance minister Rishi Sunak, to set out how they would help Britons cope with a forecast 82% rise in energy prices in October.
-Sunak, who as finance minister in May set out a 15 billion pound support package to help households struggling with surging energy bills, has pledged more direct support, while Truss has said she favours tax cuts to handouts.
+Charities, business groups, and politicians have called on Truss and her rival, former finance minister Rishi Sunak, to set out how they would help Britons cope with a forecast 82% rise in energy prices in October.
+Sunak, who as finance minister in May set out a 15 billion pound ($18.14 billion) support package to help households struggling with surging energy bills, has pledged more direct support.
+Truss has said she favors tax cuts over handouts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)